renxiaolong/Generalized-Network-Dismantling/README.md

     }

 Please note that **all the results in the paper were produced with the Visual Studio 2017** (C++ Compiler version: VC++ 2017 version 15.5 v14.12 toolset, C++ standard: C++14/17).
-Therefore, in order to have reproducible results across different platform, one just needs to specify that "std::default_random_engine" should be "std::mt19937" in line 176 and line 208 of GND.cpp.
+Therefore, in order to have reproducible results across different platform, one just needs to specify that "std::default_random_engine" should be "std::mt19937" in line 176 and line 208 of GND.cpp (This has been done in the latest version of our code.
+So please run the code directly).

 In the meantime we also provide the method that can run in the GNU environment.
 Please see the details below.